 L’AQUILA VERDICT: A JUDGMENT NOT AGAINST SCIENCE, BUT AGAINST A FAILURE OF SCIENCE COMMUNICATION [italian version | versione italiana]

-(from Scientific American) –court in Italy has convicted six scientists and one civil defense official of manslaughter in connection with their predictions about an earthquake in l’Aquila in 2009 that killed 309 people.
+(from Scientific American) – A court in Italy has convicted six scientists and one civil defense official of manslaughter in connection with their predictions about an earthquake in l’Aquila in 2009 that killed 309 people.

 But, contrary to the majority of the news coverage this decision is getting and the gnashing of teeth in the scientific community, the trial was not about science, not about seismology, not about the ability or inability of scientists to predict earthquakes.